Skip to content Skip to footer

 Backups

-If you are using institutional solutions, the institution commonly provides backup and snapshotting functionality, that allow you to restore data.
-Applicable information should be provided by your IT department.
+If you use institutional solutions, the institution commonly provides backup and functionality for snapshots, that allow you to restore data.
+Information should be provided by your IT department.
 It is good to be aware of the backup routines and frequency, and possible limitations of these before the need to recover data appears in your project.

 Here the explanation from NFDI4Chem License: CC BY-SA 4.0